 - Your current GPA, academic status and expected graduation date.

-- Short-essay responses to four questions.
+- Short-essay responses to three questions.

 - Contact information for one professional or academic reference: Name, Title, Phone Number and Email Address.

 - Email your transcript (unofficial) AND resume/CV (no more than 2 pages) as pdf files to InjuryED@uw.edu.